thsmi/sieve/ROADMAP.md

 ## Status: [Electron App](https://github.com/thsmi/sieve/projects/3)

 [Electron](https://electronjs.org/) is one of the new kids on the block and the new rising star in the JavaScript universe.
 It is a stripped down Chromium browser bundled with [Node.js](https://nodejs.org/).
-It supports complex JavaScript APIs with almost no limitation, virtually only the sky is the limit.
+It supports complex JavaScript APIs with almost no limitation, virtually the sky is the limit.
 Quite the opposite of [WebExtensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).

 You have most likely already used Electron based applications without knowing it.
 They are more common than you think.